melanj/melanj/README.md

 Apart from work as a programmer, I am very interested in electronics, network engineering and embedded systems

 Since 2019, I operate an IPv6 network [AS208755](https://bgp.he.net/AS208755).
 It is now running with FRRouting but I started with Quagga

+These are my personal works and are neither endorsed by nor related to my employers.

 ### My most recently started projects